 There is a requirement in the Homelessness Reduction Act 2017 under section 213B, for our housing services team to provide advice and assistance to anyone who is homeless or at risk of becoming homeless.

-The advice we will we give under this law will be written advice, which may be in the form of a personalised housing plan.
+The advice we will give under this law will be written advice, which may be in the form of a personalised housing plan.

 For more information, please see our Homeless Referral Protocol (PDF).

 Any public sector organisation can use this form to refer a customer who they think is likely to become homeless.
-There are also an number of organisations that have a duty to refer and these are listed below.
+There are also a number of organisations that have a duty to refer and these are listed below.

 List of organisations with a duty to refer:

 - Youth offender institutions

 - Probation services (community rehabilitation companies and national probation service)